-The elected Board of Education and administration of Climax-Scotts Community Schools considered many factors when setting the School District's fiscal year end June 30, 2016 budget.
+The elected Board of Education and administration of Climax-Scotts Community Schools considered many factors when setting the School District's fiscal year end June 30, 2017, budget.
 One of the most important factors affecting the budget is our student membership.
-The State foundation allowance revenue is determined by multiplying the blended student count by the foundation allowance per pupil.
-The blended student count for the 2015-2016 school year is based in 10% of the February 2016 and 90% of the October 2015 student counts.
-The 2015-2016 budget was amended in June 2016 based on a blended student membership count of 492.18 students.
+The State foundation allowance revenue is determined by multiplying the blended student count by the foundation allowance per pupil FTE.
+The blended student count for the 2016-2017 school year is based on 10% of the February 2016 and 90% of the October 2016 student counts.
+The 2016-2017 budget was amended in June 2017 based on a blended student membership count of 503.23 students.
 Approximately 65% of the total General Fund revenue is from the foundation allowance.
 Under State Law, the School District cannot assess additional property tax revenue for general operations.
-As a result, School District funding is heavily dependent on the State's ability to collect revenues to fund its appropriation to the school districts.
+As a result, School District funding is heavily dependent on the State's ability to fund local school operations.
+The health of the State's School Aid Fund depends on the State's ability to collect revenues to fund its appropriation to the school districts.
 The State periodically holds a revenue estimating conference to estimate revenues.
 If actual State revenues are less than their estimates, reduction to the per-pupil funding allowance may be necessary.